Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended for anyone who wants a reclining office chair and doesn’t care if it doesn’t lay quite flat. (the provisional recommendation is because this appears to be an older model and may not be available in the longer term).

 We’re not sure what to make of this chair.
-At first glance, we thought it was just the brown version of the model we just discussed, but the chair’s dimensions are different, so as near as we can tell, this is the older model that gave rise to the chair we just mentioned.
+At first glance, we thought it was just the brown version of the model we discussed, but the chair’s dimensions are different, so as far as we can tell, this is the older model that gave rise to the chair we mentioned.

-With that in mind, don’t be surprised if this particular model vanishes at some point, but while it’s here, we’ll give it a brief mention.
+With that in mind, don’t be surprised if this particular model vanishes at some point, but while it’s here, we’ll briefly mention it.

-It’s functionally similar to the previous chair, but slightly less costly, which makes it a better overall value, but it’s only offered in brown, so it loses a bit of ground where aesthetic flexibility is concerned and winds up in the same place as its younger cousin.
+It’s functionally similar to the previous chair but slightly less costly, which makes it a better overall value.
+However, it’s only offered in brown, so it loses a bit of ground in terms of aesthetic flexibility and winds up in the same place as its younger cousin.

 The one big difference is that this chair doesn’t recline as far back, so if that’s something you place a premium on, then it’s worth spending a little more to get the updated version.